LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 The first argument can also a grammar rule non-terminal indicator, ``Name//Arity``.
 Keys should be atoms and values should be bound terms.
-The following keys are pre-defined and may be processed specially by
+The following keys are predefined and may be processed specially by
 Logtalk:

 ``comment``